djaus2/SwissTimingGemini7SegDisplay/README.md

 </table>

  **Status**
-> **WORKING ON MISTRAL WIND GAUAGE PROTOCOL**. _Watch this space.._ Making progress ..
+> **WORKING ON MISTRAL WIND GAUGE PROTOCOL**. _Watch this space.._ Making progress ..
 About a week!
 Got the app sending the Wind Gauge  Control TP messages
 Implemented simulated Wind Gauge to interpret them.
 Runs OK.
 So simulated WindGauge now available :construction_worker:
+When Wind Speed determined, Mistral data output as array of CommandChar (not static) generated and displayed in Status ready to send.
 No serial on sending of Wind Speed 2Do.
 <img width="250" alt="image" src="https://github.com/user-attachments/assets/e5388ae1-73c8-49d8-9fbe-8d0bf32be41e" />